AI for HR & Recruiting

 What AI does — Analyze survey responses, feedback, and sentiment.
 Identify themes and trends.
 Suggest interventions.

 Approach — Collect feedback.
-AI synthesizes.
-Human acts on insights.
-Use for pattern detection; human for action and follow-up.
+AI synthesizes patterns.
+Human acts on the insights.
+Use AI for pattern detection; human for follow-up.

-Risk — AI can perpetuate bias from training data or historical hiring.
+AI can perpetuate bias from training data or historical hiring patterns.
 Resume screening may disadvantage certain groups.
-Audit and monitor.
+Audit and monitor outcomes.

 Regulatory Compliance

-Discrimination laws — EEOC, local laws.
-AI cannot screen based on protected characteristics.
+Discrimination laws — EEOC and local equivalents.
+AI can't screen based on protected characteristics.
 Ensure tools comply.
 Document and audit.

-GDPR for candidate data — EU candidates have rights.
-Consent, retention, deletion.
-Ensure ATS and AI tools support GDPR.
-Data processing agreements.
+GDPR for candidate data — EU candidates have rights: consent, retention, deletion.
+Ensure your ATS and AI tools support GDPR.
+Data processing agreements are required.

-Other — Sector-specific rules (e.g., financial services).
-Check jurisdiction and industry.
+Other — Sector-specific rules may apply (e.g., financial services).
+Check your jurisdiction and industry.